Fibromyalgia and Coexisting Conditions

 If you're having trouble concentrating or remembering newly learned information, you're not alone.
 This cognitive problem, often referred to as "fibro fog," is something that many people with fibromyalgia experience.
 It's not clear whether fatigue or a lack of sleep is to blame.
 It may also be that the distraction of chronic fibromyalgia pain simply makes it hard to focus and remember things.

-The good news: Taking certain steps—including exercising, getting adequate sleep or trying cognitive behavioral therapy (CBT)—may help boost cognitive function.
+The good news: Taking certain steps—including exercising, getting adequate sleep, or trying cognitive behavioral therapy (CBT)—may help boost cognitive function.
 Among CBT’s many benefits, it can help you learn coping skills and address negative thoughts.
 Talk with your provider about CBT and other options for keeping your mind sharp and clear.

 Depression and Anxiety

 It's no surprise that frequent pain and fatigue can mess with your mood.
-But for some folks, pain-induced mood swings are more than a nuisance.
+But for some people, pain-induced mood swings are more than a nuisance.
 They can lead to depression or anxiety, which are common in people with fibromyalgia.

-If you're feeling overwhelmed, intensely sad, numb, hopeless or fearful, ask your HCP what you can do about it.
+If you're feeling overwhelmed, intensely sad, numb, hopeless, or fearful, ask your HCP what you can do about it.
 Sometimes antidepressant medications—often prescribed in lower doses to treat fibromyalgia pain—may also help reduce symptoms of anxiety or depression.
 But there are other options beyond medication available as well.

 Jaw and Face Pain

 Although less common than other coexisting conditions, temporomandibular joint dysfunction (TMJ) develops in about one-quarter of fibromyalgia patients.
-It's not entirely clear why, but stress could be a culprit.
+It's not entirely clear why, but stress could be a factor.
 It causes people to clench and grind their teeth and may lead to spasms in the muscles of the jaw.
 If you're experiencing pain in the face and jaw area, see your dentist.
-Reducing stress, applying hot or cold packs and wearing a mouth guard at night can help alleviate TMJ.
+Reducing stress, applying hot or cold packs, and wearing a mouth guard at night can help alleviate TMJ.

 Chronic Fatigue Syndrome